GLBA Audits, Laws & Risk Assessment Strategies

-Understanding GLBA Compliance, Laws and The Obligations for a Broad Range of Companies
+Understanding GLBA Audits, Laws and The Obligations for a Broad Range of Companies

-The FTC is the federal agency that is primarily responsible for enforcing GLBA compliance audit.
+The FTC is the federal agency that is primarily responsible for enforcing GLBA audits.
 With its focus on consumer protection, the FTC enforces a broad range of statutes that apply to companies engaged in consumer product sales and services.
-Since the GLBA law is intended specifically to protect consumers’ data, it falls within the FTC’s enforcement jurisdiction.
+Since the GLBA audit law is intended specifically to protect consumers’ data, it falls within the FTC’s enforcement jurisdiction.

 - ATM operators